-Prior to Operations and Maintenance activities, the Authority shall prepare hazardous materials business plans, such as a plan defined in Title 19 California Code of Regulations and a SPCC plan.
+Prior to Operations and Maintenance activities, the Authority shall prepare hazardous materials monitoring plans.
+These would use as a basis source, such as a hazardous materials business plan as defined in Title 19 California Code of Regulations and a SPCC plan.